F B G S

 What to Do If You Notice These Warning Signs

-Taking immediate and appropriate action is critical if you observe any warning signs we’ve discussed.
+Taking immediate and appropriate action is critical if you observe any warning signs we’ve discussed related to your gas appliances.
 Here’s what you should do:

 Immediate Safety Measures

-If you suspect a gas leak due to a smell similar to rotten eggs, unusual noises from your appliance, a sooty flame, or physical symptoms such as dizziness or nausea, you need to act promptly.
+If you suspect a gas leak due to a smell similar to rotten eggs, unusual noises from your appliance, a sooty flame, or physical symptoms such as dizziness or nausea, you must act promptly.
 First, if it’s safe to do so, turn off the appliance.

-Do not turn on lights, use electronic devices, or ignite any flames as they could spark and ignite the gas.
+Please do not turn on lights, use electronic devices, or ignite flames, as they could spark and ignite the gas.
 Next, immediately evacuate everyone from the building.

-Once everyone is at a safe distance from the building, call your gas utility company or a licensed gas fitter to report the leak.
-It’s crucial to remember that gas leaks can lead to serious incidents such as fire or explosion, so these steps are of utmost importance.
+Once everyone is safe from the building, call your gas utility company or a licensed gas fitter to report the leak.
+Gas leaks can lead to serious incidents such as fire or explosion, so these steps are paramount.

 Importance of Regular Inspections